- SCU Home Page

 * Prerecorded videocassettes of public domain programs which are rented from a store are copyrighted by the distributor and may not be duplicated without written authorization from the copyright holder.

-Media Services can record broadcast and cable television programs (off-airs) for instructional uses in the classroom.
-In order to comply with 1976 Copyright Act, Media Services follows the Fair Use Guidelines covering the recording, retention, and use of television broadcast programs for educational purposes. (guidelines available in Media Services)
+Academic Technology can record broadcast and cable television programs (off-airs) for instructional uses in the classroom.
+In order to comply with 1976 Copyright Act, Academic Technology follows the Fair Use Guidelines covering the recording, retention, and use of television broadcast programs for educational purposes. (guidelines available in Academic Technology)

 Faculty should be aware that they are also personally subject to these guidelines when videotaping class materials at home.